Compares, and if it is possible displays differences between two files, files in two folders, or a shelveset and a local or a server file.

 These outputs formats are explained in the Remarks section of this topic.

 The user-provided value for the /version option.
-For more information about how Team Foundation parses a version specification to determine which items are within its scope, see Command-Line Syntax (Version Control).
+For more information about how Team Foundation parses a version specification to determine which items are within its scope, see Command-Line Syntax (Team System).

 Identifies the owner of the shelveset by user name.
 If a value for this parameter is not provided, the current user is assumed.

 Specifies the name of a shelveset.
-You can create more than one shelveset with the same name on the server that is running Team Foundation Server as long as a different user owns each shelveset.
+Note that there can be more than one shelveset of the same name on the Team Foundation Server as long as each is owned by a different user.

 Specifies the name of a folder or file in the shelveset to compare to the base shelveset version.